goodwill

 Conclusion

 Goodwill is one of the business world’s intangible values that a company has established over time.
-It indicates the level of reputation, customer loyalty, and brand power.
+It indicates the level of reputation of a firm, customer loyalty, and brand power.
 It will help in forming a clear understanding of the concept of goodwill in accounting.
 For commerce students, goodwill is important in efforts to get a sense of the value of businesses, especially during mergers and acquisitions.
-While it is an intangible asset, it weighs much in determining the soundness of the financial status of a particular company.
+While it is an intangible asset, it weighs much in determining the value of a company.

 Goodwill FAQs